 I'm just asking you to make an informed decision, which you can only do from the inside.
-If after 30 days this program doesn't do what we said it would, we didn't fulfill our promise, and/or you don't think it will work for you, then simply send us an email and we'll give you a full refund.
+If this program doesn’t do what we said it would, we didn't fulfill our promise, and/or you don't think it will work for you, then simply send us an email within the first 60 days and we'll give you a full refund.

 John C., FNP